 When you sell your home yourself in NYC, you’re bound to get a multitude of brokers asking your permission to list your home for free on a few websites like StreetEasy or Zillow.

-This is called an open listing, where a broker doesn’t have an exclusive listing agreement with you, but has your permission to advertise it on the web and charge you a commission if they find a buyer.
+This is called an open listing, where a broker doesn’t have an exclusive listing agreement with you, but they have your permission to advertise it on the web and charge you a commission if they find a buyer.
 Though it may be tempting to agree because they’re offering exposure for free without any sort of contract, you must avoid this at all costs if you are trying to sell your home yourself in NYC.

+What they are doing in fact is pirating your buyer leads from your home’s listing on popular websites which you could easily have gotten yourself.
 It may very well be free to let them post your home on StreetEasy, but it’s going to cost you 3% once they find a buyer there.

-Still not convinced?
 Are you thinking about giving traditional FSBO a shot first by listing for free on Zillow?
 Be forewarned that you will be bombarded by inquiries not from buyers, but from junior agents who target traditional FSBO listings as a source of cold call leads for potential listing clients.

 How do we know this?
 Because once you have a real listing up through a traditional REBNY Member Firm you will see that over 99% of inquiries will come from RLS (buyers’ agents) or StreetEasy.
 You may get one or two inquiries from Zillow and Trulia.

 As a result, don’t you think it’s a little odd that you’re getting so many inquiries on your Zillow FSBO listing?
-Trust me, you’re not just magically receiving attention from so many buyers’ agents who actually want to risk working with you!
+Trust us, you’re not just magically receiving attention from so many buyers’ agents who actually want to risk working with you!

-It’s true that StreetEasy is much more popular among home buyers for NYC property searches than Zillow and you will be bound to luck out and get inquiries from a few direct buyers.
+It’s true that StreetEasy is much more popular among home buyers for NYC property searches than Zillow, and you will be bound to luck out and get inquiries from a few direct buyers.

-This sales-force offers a highly enticing “free” service to home buyers: a high-touch, personalized and very human service for one of the largest transactions of most people’s lives.
+Why is this the case?
+Well keep in mind that the 30,000 licensed real estate agents in Manhattan alone represent the biggest sales-force in the city.This sales-force offers a highly enticing “free” service to home buyers: a high-touch, personalized and very human service for one of the largest transactions of most people’s lives.

-As a result, yes you can list FSBO direct on StreetEasy but you will face the same issues of broker solicitation and alienation of the 90% of buyers who are represented.
+As a result, yes you can list FSBO direct on StreetEasy but you will face the same issues of broker solicitation and alienation of the 75% of buyers who are represented.
 Yes you may luck out and find a direct buyer, but what if you missed multiple higher offers by avoiding buyers’ agents?

-If you’re hearing crickets on your listing and not receiving many inquiries it’s because you’ve priced your property too high.
+If you’re hearing crickets on your listing and not receiving many inquiries, it’s because you’ve priced your property too high.
 Please look at comparable listings on the market in your building and surrounding areas.
 Make sure to also look at recent comparable listings that have sold or gone into contract.

-Recorded sale prices are delayed by a few weeks after closing but when they come out they are 100% accurate.
+Recorded sale prices are delayed by a few weeks after closing, but when they come out they are 100% accurate.
 Prices for listings which have gone into contract are not necessarily accurate.
 They could have gone into contract at, below or above the listing price.
 The best way to find out where something has entered contract is to ask the listing agent.
 Agents typically do this all the time as a form of trading favors.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.